danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 * The horizontal `x` axis is for age (i.e. time moving forward)
 * The vertical `y` axis is for total accumulated OAS

 The two streams of income (Start at 65, Start at 70) could be visualized as two lines on this chart, showing the total OAS income over time for starting payments at age 65 versus age 70.
 Each point on a line would represent the total OAS accumulated at that age.
-The line that starts at age 70 would have a greater slope because each payment is greater, but it would also start "pushed out to the right" because the payments from age 65 - 70 would be 0.
-The line that starts at age 65 would have a lower slope due to lower monthly payments.
+The line that starts at age 70 would have a steeper slope because each payment is greater, but it would also start "pushed out to the right" because the payments from age 65 - 70 would be 0.
+The line that starts at age 65 would have a flatter slope due to lower monthly payments, and start at the origin (age 65).
 This mean the two lines would have to intersect, and the age at which they intersect would be the break even age.

 This would require bringing in a charting library.
-I decided to go with [Chart.js](https://www.chartjs.org/) because it's relatively simple to use and results in pleasing looking charts with the default configuration, perfect for a prototype where there is no designer.
+I decided to go with [Chart.js](https://www.chartjs.org/) because it's relatively simple to use and results in pleasing looking charts with the default configuration.
+This is ideal for a prototype where there is no designer.
 It also has support for [responsive charts](https://www.chartjs.org/docs/latest/configuration/responsive.html).

 I asked ChatGPT to generate an `index.html` with a line chart using Chart.js, with two lines on the chart representing total accumulated OAS starting at age 65 and starting at age 70, using the business rules I had explained earlier.
 I also asked for a title "Should I Delay Old Age Security" and told it to use [TailwindCSS](https://tailwindcss.com/) for styling and to make it a mobile first design.